wdk-docs/feathers-docs/docs/_sources/guides/auth/recipe.customize-jwt-payload.rst.txt

 ..

-   Note: The payload is not automatically decoded and made available in the hooks, thus, requiring you to implement this functionality in your app.
+.. note:: The payload is not automatically decoded and made available in the hooks, thus, requiring you to implement this functionality in your app.
 Using ``jwt-decode`` is a simple solution that could be dropped in a hook as needed.